The urine test has been used as a complementary diagnostic method since the 2nd century.

 White blood cell casts (WBC)

 They are made of proteins and white blood cells (leukocytes).
-They are quite rare and are more common with acute kidney infections (pyelonephritis).
+They are rare and more familiar with acute kidney infections (pyelonephritis).

 Epithelial cell casts

 They are made up of exfoliated renal tubular epithelial cells.
 Its presence in the urine indicates pathological processes in the kidneys.
-Most often, they are detected in the urine in nephrosis and acute nephritis.
+They are often detected in the urine in nephrosis and acute nephritis.

 Epithelial cell casts found in the urine a few days after surgery indicate kidney transplant rejection.